LFPy/LFPy/README.md

 To install LFPy you will need the following:

-- Python modules numpy, scipy, matplotlib, h5py, mpi4py, Cython
+- Python modules numpy, scipy, matplotlib, h5py, mpi4py, Cython, neuron
 - NEURON (from http://www.neuron.yale.edu, v7.6.4 or newer) and corresponding Python module.
 The following should execute without error in a Python console:

         import neuron